 Step 3: Award Notification

-We award students assuming they are attending at full-time status (12 credit hours a semester for undergraduates and 9 credit hours for graduate/professionals).
-The Undergraduate Part-Time Aid Calculator will assist those undergraduates who are considering attending less than full-time and have aid that will be adjusted to their enrollment.
-Graduate/professional students must be enrolled at least 4.5 hours to process a Stafford Loan.
+We award students based on full-time enrollment (12 credit hours a semester for undergraduates and 9 credit hours for graduate/professionals).
+If you are not full-time on the census date, your aid will be adjusted based on your enrolled hours.
+Graduate/professional students must be enrolled at least 4.5 hours to process a Federal Direct Loan.

 Your award notification will direct you to your ULink account to review, accept, reduce, or decline your financial aid awards.
-Acceptance is not required for grants and scholarships.
-View our ULink tutorials for assistance on navigating that website.
-The notification will also direct you to for specific information and steps you need to complete in order to process your financial aid.
+Acceptance is not required for most grants and scholarships.
+The notification will also direct you to My Award Letter for specific information and steps you need to complete in order to process your financial aid.
+View our ULink tutorials for assistance on navigating through ULink.

-- Review for more information on the award notification process and also how to compare award letters from different schools.
+Review My Award Letter for more information on the award notification process and assistance with how to compare award letters from different schools.